 What is Stall Walking?:

-Stall walking is also known as box walking.
-When a horse stall walks it will either continuously walk around the perimeter of its stall or it may walk back and forth from one wall to the other.
+Stall walking is also known as b, or it may walk back and forth from one wall to the other.
 A horse that is outdoors may 'fence walk' from boredom or frustration as well.
 The horse may also kick the walls and paw or dig.

 Why Do Horses Stall Walk?: